-The way we communicate our purpose and every interaction people have with us forms their opinion of us.
-We've earned success as a company knowr for our integrity and caring spirit by putting customers first - treating them fairly and ethically.
+The way we communicate our purpose, and every interaction with customers, employees, shareholders, business partners, and other stakeholders forms their opinion of us.
+We've earned success as a company known for our integrity and caring spirit by putting customers first and treating them fairly and ethically.